 Unlike some of the other applications, you do not want to squirt the lemon juice into the mouth of the Aiptasia.
 Instead, you want to place the needle into the base of the Aiptasia and inject 0.5 ml of the lemon juice into it.
 I imagine you will need to act quickly because as soon as you touch it, the Aiptasia will start to retract.

 You will need Food Grade Hydrogen Peroxide 12% or higher and a plastic syringe.
-You will need 0.5 ml of hydrogen peroxide to fill the syringe with the needed amount.
+You will need 0.5 ml of hydrogen peroxide to fill the syringe with the required amount.
 You will want to inject about 0.5 ml into the mouth of the Aiptasia.
 The hydrogen peroxide will burn the Aiptasia immediately.

 Mad Scientist and Electrifying Ways to Kill Aiptasia

-People get creative when they want to get rid of something in their tank, sometimes it works and sometimes you wonder what they were thinking.
+People get creative when they want to get rid of something in their tank, sometimes it works, and sometimes you wonder what they were thinking.

-Killing Aiptasia Using Majano Wands - The Majano Wand does not kill Aiptasia via direct electrocution, instead, it operates on the principles of electrolysis.
+Killing Aiptasia Using Majano Wands - The Majano Wand does not kill Aiptasia via direct electrocution.
+Instead, it operates on the principles of electrolysis.
 Since the physical composition of Majano/Aiptasia is mostly water, it essentially disintegrates them on contact.

-Using a Laser to Kill Aiptasia - First thing first, the laser needed for this process is dangerous and extreme caution should be used if you go this route.
+Using a Laser to Kill Aiptasia - First thing first, the laser needed for this process is dangerous, and extreme caution should be used if you go this route.
 We also suggest that you use any of the other methods to deal with the Aiptasia.